M-Valentino/Anonymous-chat-app/README.md

 - `Channels`
 - `Daphne`

+To install these all at once, you can run:
+`pip install -r requirements.txt`

 ### Running With Debug Mode:
 First go to `settings.py` and make sure `DEBUG = True`.
 Then run: